 C_06: The game is played in two phases.

-- The first is the creation of the dreams.
+- The first is the creation of dreams.

-- A player is chosen to start the game.
+- One player is chosen to begin the game.

-- The 5 cards in the player's hand must not be seen by the other players except under the effects of some bad cards.
+- The 5 cards in a player’s hand must not be seen by the other players, except under the effects of certain bad cards.

-- A player must always have 5 cards in his hand when his turn comes.
+- A player must always have 5 cards in hand when their turn comes.

-- When it is the player's turn, they draw before playing.
+- When it is a player’s turn, they draw before playing.

-If the players exhaust the source pile, the DISCARD PILE is shuffled.
-These cards are turned face down on the table.
-This creates a new SOURCE PILE The players then continue the game.
+If the players run out of cards in the source pile, the DISCARD PILE is shuffled.
+These cards are then turned face down on the table.
+This creates a new SOURCE PILE.
+The players then continue the game.

-C_07: As the game progresses, the player must place SYMBOL cards or FREE cards in front of him, respecting the associations of codes and groups. (see F).
+C_07: As the game progresses, the player must place SYMBOL cards or FREE cards in front of themselves, while respecting the associations of codes and groups.
+(See F)

-He will lay them down when it is his turn to play.
+They place them when it is their turn to play.

-The first SYMBOL card the player lays down is of his choice.
+The first SYMBOL card a player lays down is of their own choosing.

-A player can lay down more than one SYMBOL card and/or FREE card at a time during the game if he has in his hand some group association.
+A player may lay down more than one SYMBOL card and/or FREE card at a time during the game if they have, in their hand, a valid group association.
 (See below)

-The game ends when a player lays down the WAKE-UP card after completing his dream.
-This type of victory at level 5 earns 15 POINTS.
+The game ends when a player places the WAKE-UP card after completing their dream.
+This type of victory at Level 5 earns 15 POINTS.

-If he makes another player's dream come true, by placing the WAKE UP card on that competitor's DREAM, he gets 5 points.
+If a player makes another player’s dream come true by placing the WAKE-UP card on that competitor’s DREAM, they earn 5 points.

-If the players wish, there is a vote. (see M)
+If the players wish, there may be a vote.
+(See M)

-To get 20 points, the player must meet the condition in K_03.
+To earn 20 points, the player must meet the condition in K_03.

-Each player's dreams are formed by the illustrations in the centre of these cards.
+Each player’s dreams are formed by the illustrations in the center of these cards.

 See example above.